top of page

 Lower Electric Bills

 Houses with solar panels are cheaper to operate because the electric bills are dramatically lower.
 This is especially true for solar systems that are owned and not leased.
-When customers can take advantage of net metering, they might only pay the delivery fee on their monthly electricity bill and pay nothing for power consumption.
+When solar homeowners can take advantage of net metering, they might only pay the delivery fee on their monthly electricity bill and pay nothing for power consumption.
 This happens when the solar system’s production throughout the year is equal to the annual electric consumption, and the home is considered net zero.

 Numerous studies show that energy-efficient homes sell for more money than less efficient homes.
 This is because the operating expenses associated with the dwelling are lower overall.
 Some home buyers may also find an energy-efficient home more appealing because it is greener and consumes fewer fossil fuels.